 Perhaps you’ve been reading organizing tools of the trade and discovered that fabulous list of professional organizers’ must-haves for hands-on client sessions.
 But did you know that there’s a super-duper comprehensive doozy of a list included in my New Organizers’ Essentials Kit?
-And, did you know that most professional organizers have at least a few secret ingredients used behind the scenes in their digital toolboxes?
+And did you know that most professional organizers have at least a few secret ingredients used behind the scenes as their digital tools of the trade?

 One of the most important tools is a complete set of forms – from a business start-up checklist to client assessment forms to a social media marketing calendar – 80+ pages of everything I wish I had when I started my business.
 The New Organizers’ Essentials Kit is your shortcut to success.
 Below, I’ve assembled a list of useful tools for your digital toolbox.

 Style Guides: A style guide helps you write in a consistent style; spelling, punctuation, capitalization, citations, etc. Consistency is critical in your branding.
 You may subscribe to a style guide online, but they aren’t as robust compared to the paid versions.
 I recommend one of the following: The Chicago Manual of Style, The Associated Press Stylebook, or The MLA (Modern Languages Association) Handbook.
 Need help with caPitAliZatiOn?
 Check out Capitalize My Title.